List of famous failed startups and businesses in India - Updated 2023

 Reasons for failure

 They were the unlucky ones.
-After RBI’s announcement to restrict banks and finance companies from doing business with crypto exchanges and wallets on 5 April of 2018, it gave three months to close the deals and accounts.
+After RBI’s announcement to restrict banks and finance companies from doing business with crypto exchanges and wallets on 5 April 2018, it gave three months to close the deals and accounts.

 As per an official statement made by the company, “However, the recent past has been extremely difficult.
 The curb on bank accounts has crippled our, and our customer’s ability to transact business meaningfully.
 At this point, we are unable to find a reasonable way to conduct the cryptocurrency exchange business,”